CKLam33/final_project/README.md

 Before run the scripts (train_*.py), please edit NUM_ACTORS and POPSIZE to meet the number of cores your computer has

-Use "test_model.ipynb" to test the trained models.
+Use "test_model.ipynb" to test the trained models (agent with CNNLSTM policy only currently).
 Remember to change the file nameinside the file.